 I am a Computer Science Ph.D.
 Student at ETH Zürich in the Secure and Private AI (SPY) Lab, advised by Florian Tramèr.
-My interest is in how the current (and future) research about the security and privacy of machine learning systems can be applied to real-world systems.
-My research is supported by a CYD Doctoral Fellowship awarded by the armasuisse Cyber-Defence Campus.
+I am interested in the security and privacy of machine learning systems.
+Most recently, I have been looking into the security of LLM Agents.

-Prior to my PhD journey, I earned a Computer Science M.Sc. at EPFL and a Computer Engineering B.Sc. at the Polytechnic University of Turin.
-I did my Master thesis about the robustness of Vision Transformers supervised by Princeton University’s Prof. Mittal, and I am one of the co-authors and maintainers of RobustBench.
+Prior to my PhD, I earned a Computer Science M.Sc. at EPFL and a Computer Engineering B.Sc. at the Polytechnic University of Turin.

-I previously interned as an SWE intern at Bloomberg LP and as a Research Intern at the armasuisse CYD Campus, supervised by Prof. Humbert.
+Outside of my studies, I was Student Researcher in the AI Red Team at Google, I interned as a SWE intern at Bloomberg LP, and as a Research Intern at the armasuisse CYD Campus.

 Ph.D. in Computer Science, 2022 - Ongoing